 First, consider how often you eat rice.
 If you typically eat it only occasionally, then it’s likely that you are physically craving it because your body is lacking in certain nutrients.

-However, if you find yourself eating rice every day or multiple times per day, then it’s more likely that you are emotional eating.
+However, if you find yourself eating rice every day or multiple times per day, then it’s more likely that you are emotionally eating.
 Another way to tell the difference is to pay attention to how you feel after eating rice.
 If you feel satisfied and energized, then it was probably a physical craving.
-However, if you feel guilty or ashamed after eating rice, then it was likely an emotional craving.
+However, it was likely an emotional craving if you felt guilty or ashamed after eating rice.

 Finally, consider why you are craving rice.
 If you are bored or stressed, then it’s more likely to be emotional eating.
 However, if you are pregnant or have recently been ill, then it’s more likely a physical craving.

-If you’re still not sure, try keeping a food journal for a week or two.
-Track how often you eat rice, how you feel afterwards, and what your mood was like when you ate it.
-This will help you to identify patterns and figure out whether your cravings are coming from a place of hunger or emotion.
+If unsure, try keeping a food journal for a week or two.
+Track how often you eat rice, how you feel afterward, and your mood when you eat it.
+This will help you identify patterns and determine whether your cravings are from a place of hunger or emotion.

 Learn about Eating Enlightenment Food Journal App